 PCA History https://www.wpcjc.org/pca-history/ PCA Beliefs and Vision https://www.wpcjc.org/pca-beliefs-and-vision/

-Westminster Presbyterian Church is a congregation that was founded in 1983.
+Westminster Presbyterian Church was founded in 1983.
 Our founders came together with a joint commitment to three main points: 1) the Bible as the infallible, authoritative Word of God, 2) the historic theological convictions of the Reformed tradition, and 3) actively fulfilling the Great Commission both locally and globally.
-Early in its history, the congregation united with the…
+Early in its history, the congregation united with the Presbyterian Church in America…